-When using Scandia decorative mesh flue kit.
-(Decorative flue is fitted with an additional heat shield) ^When using Scandia Sleek Black / Graphite flue kit.
+The above clearances are applicable when using the Scandia Decorative mesh flue kit.
+(Decorative flue is fitted with an additional heat shield). ^When using Scandia default Sleek Black / Graphite flue kit.
 (Sleek black / Graphite flue is fitted with an additional heat shield)